BRIGADIER George Lowder MBE

 Alex owns a Wealth Management business based in Melville Street, Edinburgh.
 He graduated from the University of Dundee (MA Accountancy and Economics), initially working for Ernest & Whinney before being accepted for officer training at The Royal Military Academy, Sandhurst.
 Alex served as a commissioned officer with the 1st Battalion The Royal Scots (The Royal Regiment) in Germany, Northern Ireland, Scotland and during the 1991 Gulf War.
 In 1994 he returned to the financial services profession developing his career within the wealth management and Private Banking sectors.
 In 2006 he set up and continues to run his practice advising private clients, entrepreneurs, land owners, trusts and executorships in London and Edinburgh.

 Lt Col Gordon Rae graduated from RMA Sandhurst in 1974.
-He served for 36 years in NI, UK, Germany, Sinai and Australia filling various appointments at Regimental duty and major HQs.
-During his time he graduated from the Open University and Cranfield University; he is also a qualified Project Manager.
+He served for 36 years in NI, UK, Germany, Sinai, Australia and the 1991 Gulf War filling various appointments at Regimental duty and major HQs.
+During his time he graduated from the Open University (Maths and Technology) and Cranfield University (Master of Engineering and a Master of Defence Administration); he is also a qualified Project Manager by the APPM and a PRINCE 2 Practitioner.
 After retiring in 2010 he joined the Civil Service as Protocol Officer for GOC 2 Div/HQ Scotland, responsible for all State Ceremonials in Scotland.
 During this time he was a Trustee of the Kohima Educational Trust.
 He retired in 2015 and is now Chair of the Museum and Heritage Committee.